dave-redfern/somnambulist-api-client/README.md

 additional functionality.
 The base of this library is more focused on offering read defaults for APIs than complex push requests.

+#### Custom Header Injection

+From `1.2.0` each ApiClient can be configured with an optional `ApiCLientHeaderInjectorInterface` that allows custom, request time, headers to be added to each out-going request.
+For example: in a micro services setup, you may use the `X-Request-Id` header to track a single user journey through the stack.
+An injector can be configured to pull the header from the apps request object and apply it to all ApiClient calls.

+The injector requires a single method: `getHeaders()`.
+This can be implemented however you need.
+A Symfony RequestStack injector is included that can be used to pull the master request headers.
+Alternatively: a custom implementation can be written to hook into Laravels request, or the `_SERVER` variable directly - or any other scheme.

+Additionally a custom injector can compute headers based on other elements e.g. the currently authenticated user or API token / usage limits etc etc.

 ### EntityLocator

 The EntityLocator is a Doctrine EntityRepository like object that uses the ApiClient and the